I beg to move,

 As elected representatives, we in this Chamber must do more to support those people and offer them the best that society can provide, to ensure that they do not reach the point of no return.
 The waiting times for diagnosis are shocking.
 In Northern Ireland, 2,079 children are waiting for diagnosis, and some 7,100 have been diagnosed.
 We have a duty to ensure that the mechanisms for diagnosis and support are there.
 At present, we are failing, and in this timely debate there is an opportunity for all of us to take a fresh look at how we can do things differently and more effectively.

 It is a pleasure to serve under your chairmanship, Mr Howarth.
-I will rattle through this to give others a better chance.
+I will rattle through this to give others a better chance to speak.
 I should mention that I have been on Twitter, talking to someone in Scotland who is watching the debate with great interest because she has four children with autism.
 I congratulate the hon.
 Member for Enfield, Southgate (Bambos Charalambous) on obtaining the debate and congratulate everyone who has spoken so well and passionately during it.

 In 2011, the Scottish National party Scottish Government launched a national strategy for autism, and they updated it in 2015.
 Some of the work done has included working with the Autism Achieve Alliance to produce action research that provides evidence to address waiting times for diagnosis.
 Things are not perfect in Scotland, but we have some advantages in being a smaller country.
 There are also plans to provide leadership for an improvement programme across NHS Scotland to improve diagnostic capacity, which we all agree is vital.